Probability distribution

-In probability theory and statistics, a probability distribution is the mathematical function that gives the probabilities of occurrence of different possible outcomes for an experiment.
+In probability theory and statistics, a probability distribution is a function that gives the probabilities of occurrence of possible events for an experiment.
 It is a mathematical description of a random phenomenon in terms of its sample space and the probabilities of events (subsets of the sample space).

 For instance, if X is used to denote the outcome of a coin toss ("the experiment"), then the probability distribution of X would take the value 0.5 (1 in 2 or 1/2) for X = heads, and 0.5 for X = tails (assuming that the coin is fair).
-Examples of random phenomena include the weather conditions at some future date, the height of a randomly selected person, the fraction of male students in a school, the results of a survey to be conducted, etc.
+More commonly, probability distributions are used to compare the relative occurrence of many different random values.

+Probability distributions can be defined in different ways and for discrete or for continuous variables.
+Distributions with special properties or for especially important applications are given specific names.